hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/00-intro.md

 ## To run everything on your own computer

-Make sure that you have the following packages installed with [conda](https://scikit-hep.org/user/installing-conda), pip, uv, pixi, etc.
+Make sure that you have the following packages installed with [conda](https://scikit-hep.org/user/installing-conda) (or pip, uv, pixi, etc.):

 ```{include} ../environment.yml
 :literal: true